AmiralBl3ndic/Vinaigrette/README.md

 - `create_room_error` Indicates that the room could not be created, this response comes with an object parameter that will give more details about the failure through its `error` field
-- `create_room_success` Indicates that the room has been created and that you have joined it, this response comes with an object parameter that will give you the name of the room
+- `create_room_success` Indicates that the room has been created and that you have joined it, this response comes with an object parameter that will give you the name of the room with the `roomName` field and whether a game has started in that room with the `started` field.

 ### `join_room`